iyinusa/python_algorithms_and_data_structures/README.md

 # Python Algorithms and Data Structures
 A collection of Python **Algorithms** and **Data Structures**.<br><br>
 This collection has varieties of algorithms and data structures problems and solutions.
-This will be updated upon new solutions.<br><br>
+This will be updated upon new solutions.<br>
 # Problems & Solutions
 | Problems | Solutions |
 | :-------- | :--------- |